Books by Madeleine Watson

 Buy from Amazon

-An insomniac who leads a double life.
-A single mother who senses danger the moment she enters a shadowed apartment.
-North Window appears to be a psychological thriller about surveillance, obsession, and fear — yet beneath the surface lies a second, hidden narrative the author only discovered a year after finishing the book.
-This true account explores how clues from her own life leaked into the story without her awareness, forming a double‑storyline that stretches back to her childhood writing.
+An insomniac leads a double life.
+A single mother senses danger the moment she enters a shadowed apartment.
+North Window appears to be a psychological thriller about stalker, obsession, and fear — yet beneath the surface lies a second, hidden novel the author couldn't see.
+This true story explores how clues from my own life leaked into this 'thriller' without my awareness, forming a double‑storyline that stretches back to my childhood writing.
 With diary excerpts and illustrations, North Window reveals how fiction can become a coded confession.

 NADIA: Testament of the Ghost Girl